prob140/prob140.github.io/logistics.md

 There's more in the written text that you should read or at least skim.
 In fact, you can learn the material by studying only the written text, as many students have done in the past.

-**Prof. A's live sessions are versions of the textbook videos.** Sessions are partly driven by conversation that arises from students' questions and responses.
+**Prof. Sahai's live sessions are versions of the textbook videos.** Sessions are partly driven by conversation that arises from students' questions and responses.

 Students vary in how they use these resources.
-The most common ways among students who did well in Fall 2020:
+The most common ways among students who did well in past semesters:

+- Attend Prof. Sahai’s live sessions, and then go over the textbook, using the videos only if needed to clear something up.
+We strongly encourage all students to use this approach.
+- Go over the textbook and its videos, and then also attend the professor’s live sessions.
+This involves considerable repetition, but it helps in reinforcing ideas.
+- Attend irreguarly or hardly at all, but follow the textbook videos and go through the textbook carefully and regularly.
+This requires personal discipline.
+- Just read the textbook carefully and avoid videos and Zoom whenever possible.
+This is an efficient method for students who can follow written math pretty fluently, and requires personal discipline.

 - Attend irreguarly or hardly at all, but follow the textbook videos and go through the textbook carefully and regularly.
 This requires personal discipline.
 - First attend Prof. A's live sessions, then go over the textbook, using the videos only if needed to clear something up.
 This comes closest to the typical approach during the in-person era.